michaelpj/termsandtruthconditions/_posts/2024-09-03-lsp-good-bad-ugly.md

 So the client really has no idea whether or not the results it is getting are up-to-date or not.
 This matters _most_ for applying text edits, which we will discuss shortly, but it's a general problem.
-Contra Alex, I don't think it's enough to just avoid throwing away the causality that you get from message sequencing.
+Contra Alex, I don't think it's enough to just avoid retain the causality that you get from message sequencing.
 If we expect the server to process requests asynchronously, then we are inevitably going to lose this ordering, and we need something stronger.

 ## State synchronization